 When we get in touch with the sensations of hunger and fullness, with full reliance on oneself, a strong sense of confidence and trust around food emerges.
 That sensation overflows into other areas of our lives, propelling us to make eating and our relationship with food pleasurable, fun, and easy.

 Intuitive eating begins with the decision to try.
 Initially, it will not be easy.
+But that’s ok.
 You might think you’ll eat everything in the world, and I address that here.
 But with every bite, meal, day, and year, I promise it will get easier.
+Of course, you may find that there are additional ways to make you more body confident such as getting Mini Tummy Tuck Surgery in NYC and that’s ok too.
+I want you to be confident in your skin and I’m showing you one of the ways that you can do that, by understanding what, when and why we eat the foods we choose.
 In a way, our relationship with food is a portrayal of what we feel about ourselves and our lives, including what we believe we love, lack, or need.

 Before you eat anything, stop and ask yourself if you are truly hungry.